Mount Feathertop: History

 In the 19th and early 20th centuries the mountain hosted gold mines and mountain cattlemen, but as the gold ran out, the activity it provided on Feathertop was replaced by tourism.
 The Feathertop Bungalow operated as a commercial ski lodge from 1925 to 1939 and the mountain almost became a major ski resort.
 Today it has reverted to a relatively isolated and undeveloped peak with only two refuge huts.

-Dr (later Baron) Ferdinand von Mueller was the first non- aboriginal to climb Mount Feathertop.
+Ferdinand von Mueller achieved the first recorded ascent of Mount Feathertop.
 Unaware that the peak had already been named, he proposed that it might be named Mount La Trobe after Charles La Trobe who was Victoria's lieutenant-governor at the time.
 Members of the Bright Alpine Club made the first winter ascent in September 1889.

 A track from Harrietville was cut in 1906 along a similar route to the current Bungalow Spur track and a rough shelter was built near a spring on a flat area below the treeline.
 The shelter was replaced by Feathertop Hut in 1912.

 In 1925, the Feathertop Bungalow was built, with materials and prefabricated sections transported by packhorse and sled.
-It had 24 guest beds and provided commercial accommodation on the mountain before being lost in the Black Friday bushfire of 1939.
+It had 24 guest beds and provided commercial accommodation on the mountain before being destroyed in the Black Friday bushfire of 1939.

 Vegetation

-Forests of Mountain Ash cover the lower slopes of Mount Feathertop up to an altitude of about 1000 m where Snow Gums begin to dominate.
+Forests of mountain ash cover the lower slopes of Mount Feathertop up to an altitude of about 1000 m where snow gums begin to dominate.
 Above the treeline at around 1700 m, vegetation consists of alpine shrubland and grassland.